EUMEL-Suite/Eumel.EmailCategorizer/README.md

 # Eumel Email-Categorizer

-The EUMEL email categorizer is an outlook addin to tag or categorize email in its subject.
-The goal is sending email with an prefixed subject to categorize emails before it is sent.
+The EUMEL email categorizer is an outlook add-in to tag or categorize email in its subject.
+The goal is sending an email with a prefixed subject to categorize emails before it is sent.

 # Basic usage